Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Separates controlled MCP footprint from material shadow exposure before hidden deployments turn into a larger governance or incident problem.

-• Routes to ACT Tier 1 when the immediate need is visibility, inventory, and gap analysis, and escalates to ACT Tier 2 when formal governance, evidence, and response controls are missing.
+• Routes to AI Controls Starter when the immediate need is visibility, inventory, and gap analysis, and escalates to AI Controls Professional when formal governance, evidence, and response controls are missing.

 Enterprise scene showing hidden and approved MCP servers across controlled and uncontrolled environments with allowlist, logging, disable controls, and oversight visibility.